dequelabs/Deque-University-for-Android/.github/ISSUE_TEMPLATE/2c--accessibility-help---patterns.md

 ### Describe Pattern Behavior

-What does the pattern do in a list of bulleted steps.
+Help us make sure we're on the same page with what your pattern does technically.

+1. Describe the way a capable user would interact with the hypothetical control.
+2. It is best to do so in enumerated steps.
+3. Then they can be referenced when talking about Accessibility Considerations.

 ### Accessibility Considerations